MicrosoftDocs/power-platform/power-platform/admin/enable-use-comprehensive-auditing.md

 ---
-title: "Common Data Service and model-driven apps activity logging  | MicrosoftDocs"
+title: "Microsoft Dataverse and model-driven apps activity logging  | MicrosoftDocs"
 description: Learn how to enable auditing to be used for reports in the Microsoft 365 Security Compliance Center.
 author: pnghub
 ms.service: power-platform